-I'll tell you right now, that when we found this place in 2008--about 6 months after they opened--we finally settled into Utah County.
+I'll tell you right now that when we found this place in 2008--about six months after they opened--we finally settled ourselves in Utah County.

 Yes, Pizzeria 712, you made that big of an impression on us.